New Mexico

 Under NMSA 57-12-3, unfair or deceptive trade practices and unconscionable trade practices in the conduct of any trade or commerce are unlawful.
 This includes false or misleading statements made in connection with the sale of goods or services.

-In the data privacy context, this means a business that promises to protect customer data in its privacy policy but fails to implement adequate safeguards could face UPA liability.
-Similarly, a company that collects data in ways that contradict its stated privacy practices could be engaged in a deceptive trade practice.
+In the data privacy context, a business that promises to protect customer data in its privacy policy but fails to implement adequate safeguards could face UPA liability.
+A company that collects data in ways that contradict its stated privacy practices may be engaged in a deceptive trade practice.

-Under NMSA 57-12-2, an "unconscionable trade practice" includes any act that takes advantage of a person's lack of knowledge to a grossly unfair degree or results in a gross disparity between the value received and the price paid.
+Under NMSA 57-12-2, an "unconscionable trade practice" includes any act that takes advantage of a person's lack of knowledge to a grossly unfair degree.
 Data harvesting practices that exploit consumers' lack of technical understanding could potentially fall under this definition.

 UPA Penalties and Enforcement